npm-simplified/simplified/docs/content-type.md

 -- (boolean) `rest`

 Set to true to let contents of the content type queryable via REST API.
+For content type of type *group*, the parent content must be set to true for the contents of the content type to be included in REST query.

 -- (string) `archiveTitle`

 The content type archive title.
+Required if *archive* is set to true.

 -- (string) `archiveDescription`